 -

-Power an AI Agent that can resolve customer support tickets all on its own using your documentation.
+Power an AI Agent that resolves customer support tickets on its own using your documentation.

 -

-Provide an AI Copilot that helps your support team draft perfect replies in seconds.
+Provide an AI Copilot that helps your support team draft replies in seconds.

 -

-Create an AI Internal Chat so your employees can ask questions in Slack or Teams and get instant answers pulled from your internal wikis.
+Run an AI internal chat so employees can ask questions in Slack or Teams and get instant answers pulled from your internal wikis.

-eesel AI is a self-serve platform that you can get up and running in minutes with one-click integrations.
-It’s a world away from the manual setup and plugin tinkering needed to get any advanced functions out of a personal tool like Obsidian.
+eesel AI is a self-serve platform you can get running in minutes with one-click integrations, and it simulates against your historical tickets before going live so you can see how it'll behave.
+It's a world away from the manual setup and plugin tinkering needed to get advanced functions out of a personal tool like Obsidian.

 Obsidian pricing: The right tool for the right job

 Obsidian is an exceptional, privacy-focused tool for personal knowledge management.
-Its pricing model is fair: you get a powerful core app for free, and the paid add-ons solve real problems for people who need them.
-For building your own "second brain," you’ll have a hard time finding anything better.
+Its pricing model is fair: a powerful core app for free, and paid add-ons that solve real problems for people who need them.
+For building your own "second brain," you'll have a hard time finding anything better, though it's worth scanning the Obsidian alternatives before you commit.

-But for teams that need to work together, share information, and automate workflows, Obsidian’s limitations quickly become a dealbreaker.
-It just wasn’t built for that world.
+But for teams that need to work together, share information, and automate workflows, Obsidian's limitations quickly become a dealbreaker.
+It just wasn't built for that world, and neither were most Evernote alternatives aimed at individuals.

-If you’re looking to go beyond just storing information and want to start actively using your company’s knowledge to automate support and empower your team, you should explore what you can build with eesel AI.
+If you want to go beyond storing information and start actively using your company's knowledge to automate support and empower your team, explore what you can build with eesel AI.

 Frequently asked questions

-The core Obsidian application, with all its powerful features and community plugins, is 100% free to download and use.
+The core Obsidian application, with all its features and community plugins, is 100% free to download and use in 2026.
 This includes creating unlimited "vaults" for your notes.
+Obsidian pricing only applies to optional add-ons, similar to how some Obsidian alternatives structure their free tiers.

-Paid Obsidian pricing applies to optional add-on services like Obsidian Sync, which keeps your notes updated across devices with end-to-end encryption, and Obsidian Publish, which lets you create public websites from your notes.
+Paid Obsidian pricing applies to optional add-on services: Obsidian Sync, which keeps your notes updated across devices with end-to-end encryption, and Obsidian Publish, which turns your notes into public websites.
+There's also an optional commercial license.
+For team knowledge, an internal knowledge base tool usually fits better.

-Obsidian Publish allows you to easily turn selected notes into a public website or digital garden.
-Benefits include custom domain support, a navigable graph view for visitors, and the option to password-protect your site.
+Obsidian Publish turns selected notes into a public website or digital garden.
+Benefits include custom domain support, a navigable graph view for visitors, full text search, and a customizable theme.
+It's a personal publishing tool, not a team wiki like Confluence alternatives offer.

-Obsidian’s core design is for individual use, and its pricing model doesn’t support built-in team collaboration features like real-time co-editing.
-This makes it less ideal for businesses needing shared documentation or project management.
+Obsidian's core design is for individual use, and its pricing model doesn't support built-in team collaboration like real-time co-editing.
+That makes it less ideal for businesses needing shared internal search or an AI layer over their docs.